m-hesam-moradian/theMillionProject-feeds-fullStack-Next.js/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ by [Your Name] – Software Engineer.
+- Built with ❤️ by Sam Moradian – Software Engineer.
 - Special thanks to the Next.js and Wix communities for invaluable resources.
 - Star this repo if it helps you! ⭐